 On the other hand, a less intense trick, what was going on with that fakie flip at Tampa?

 [Laughs] I get a lot of questions about that.
 People seem to think I did it on purpose but if I’d have planned correctly, I would have done a good fakie flip.
 It was my third run, I’d been skating all day, there was the semi finals too so my legs were completely dead.
 It was humid, hot and I got shaky legs rolling up the bank and whipped the flick but somehow still flipped it.
 That was another blackout moment where I was so tired I just knew I had to land on my board.

 Bump to backside ollie. photo: De Martelaere

 Let’s have some quick fire before we wrap this up: favourite memory of working with Jon Miner?

-He’ll give you a lot about what it was like filming with certain dudes during those times so it’s amazing getting story time with Jon, talking about the Emerica days and This Is Skateboarding.
-It’s surreal when you start talking about how much he’s done.
+He’ll give you a lot about what it was like filming with certain dudes during those times.
+It’s amazing getting story time with Jon, talking about the Emerica days and This Is Skateboarding.
+It’s surreal when you start to talk about how much he’s done.

 Westgate told me Jon has a method for persuading people to do tricks where he’ll go about it subtly long before he actually brings the trick up.
 Did you experience that?

 He’ll definitely hint at certain things and after a while you get to the point where you can just look at him and know what he’s thinking [laughs].